 Tourist Attraction of Kanha National Park

-I was later told that it is only with the rock star tiger, Munna, that forest guards allow visitors to go close enough as they know his behavior too well.
+I was later told that it is only with the Munna, that forest guards allow visitors to go close enough as they know his behavior too well.
 He is too old and too carefree to be bothered about people around him.
 They know him as a friend and know his habits & his likes and dislikes.
 Why not, after all, it is his sighting that keeps bringing in the tourists.
 That is a source of bread and butter for all those living on tourism economy here.
-It is tigers like Munna who make an appearance and bring a smile to all the faces on wildlife holiday.
+It is tigers like Munna who make an appearance and bring a smile to all the faces on a wildlife holiday.
 Even if some get frozen at the sight.
 It is difficult to imagine how many safari holiday memories are created just at the sight of a tiger in national parks.

 My biggest learning from being so close to the tiger and watching it react to humans around it was that you can read the expressions of tigers just like humans.
 This is what would remain with me after all the euphoria of meeting a tiger dies down.
 Do notice it next time to get to see them close enough.